 I tried calling the theater’s customer service number.
 The first two representatives tried to help me but they said they couldn’t do much since the tickets were purchased as a group sale.
 When I told them my story of forgetting the ticket at home, the first two representatives apologized and hung up on me saying there was nothing else they could do.
 I was unconvinced.

 I stopped, took a deep breath, and tried once more.
-Third time’s a charm.
+The third time’s a charm.

 This time, I kindly called and explained to them that I dropped my ticket down a drain while walking around New York City and asked if they could please reprint my ticket for me and the woman on the line said YES.